 4. A measurement of time and distance will be taken on each run.

-5. *NEW* Reaction time removed.
-Proceed on green after the light countdown; red light will be 0 time 0 distance
+5. Reaction time removed.
+Proceed on green after the light countdown, your time starts when your tires move; red light will be 0 time 0 distance

 6. All distance will be measured from center of forward most axle on the vehicle.